yyang-pplus/yyang-pplus.github.io/_posts/2020-06-15-user-defined-input-stream-buffers.md

 This post is largely inspired by a section of the similar title in [The C++ Standard Library](#references) by Nicolai Josuttis.
 Great book.
 Highly recommended.

-# Unbuffered Input Stream Buffer
+# Unbuffered input stream buffer

 As usual, let's start with an unbuffered one.